jarusll/the-logs/index.md

 # 2022-09-04

-Played alot of dota, I experimented with playing support with IO and it was good.
+Played a lot of dota, I experimented with playing support with IO and it was good.

 I read about concurrency.